Thyroid Cancer

 SPECIALIST.
 THYROID DISEASE AREA

 The main symptom of thyroid cancer is a lump in the neck.
-In the event of any irregularity, it is important to see a specialist, although in many cases the presence of this symptom does not imply the existence of a tumoural disease.
+In the event of any irregularity, it is important to see a specialist, although in many cases the presence of this symptom does not imply the existence of a tumour disease.

 A PERSONALIZED MEDICINE